anurudhrasundaram/Cognify-PersonalizedLearningPlatform/README.md

-      institute patent litigation against any entity (including a cross-claim or counterclaim a lawsuit) alleging that the Work or a Contribution incorporated within the Work constitutes direct or contributory patent infringement, then any patent licenses granted to You under this License for that Work shall terminate as of the date such litigation is filed.
+      institute patent litigation against any entity (including a cross-claim or counterclaim a lawsuit) alleging that the Work or a Contribution incorporated within the Work constitutes direct or contributory patent infringement, any patent licenses granted to You under this License that Work shall terminate as of the date such litigation is filed.

    4. Redistribution.
 You may reproduce and distribute copies of the